Brownster/id3-tagger/README.md

 ```
 DRY RUN MODE - No files will be modified
 --------------------------------------------------
-Would add genre to: song1.mp3 (genre: Rock)
+Would add genre and year to: song1.mp3 (genre: Rock, year: 1999)
-No changes for: song2.mp3 (already has genre)
+No changes for: song2.mp3 (already has genre and year)
 Would add genre to: song3.mp3 (genre: Pop)
 No changes for: song4.mp3 (already has all tags)
 ...